 Allowing the urge for gratification to control us has many negative consequences (e.g. reduced freedom, distorted priorities, disregard for others).
 As external and internal factors can be implicated in this, we need to maintain some control over both:

 - Internal state: greater control is secured if you are fully aware of what you are doing and why.
 So remember to step back for a moment just before you plunge into satisfying your desire.
-As well as a sense of control, this will also give you some time to check if you really want something and to what extent.
+As well as a sense of control, this will also give you some time to check if you really want that and to what extent.

 Reconnecting with moderation

-For instance, in the famous marshmallow experiment(2) kids were given a marshmallow.
-They had a choice to eat it straight away or wait for a while, in which case they would get another one.
-The follow-up studies showed that those who were able to delay gratification were more competent and successful years later.
-This was a better indicator of future success than their ethnic or social background, for example.
-We should not be surprised by these results: what successful sportspeople, artists or scientists have in common is the ability to delay immediate gratification for the sake of a greater one in the future.
-With some practice anybody can develop this ability.
+It is not always possible, appropriate or convenient to satisfy our desires straightaway (a desire to relieve oneself is a simple example).
+The ability to delay gratification seems central not only for this area but for success in general.
+Research shows that early mastery of this ability has a far-reaching impact on competence, confidence, effectiveness, self-assertiveness and coping [i].
+It also increases a sense of self-control and autonomy.
+For instance, in the famous marshmallow experiment [ii], kids were given a marshmallow.
+They had a choice to eat it immediately or wait for a while, in which case they would get another.
+Follow-up studies demonstrated that those who were able to delay gratification were more competent and successful years later.
+This was a better indicator of future success than many other factors.
+We should not be surprised by these results.
+What successful sportspeople, artists or scientists have in common is the ability to delay immediate gratification for the sake of a greater one in the future.
+With some practice, anybody can develop this ability.

 Time delay: experiment with delaying gratification for a certain period of time (e.g. 15min).
 The most helpful hint for this is diverting your attention to something else.
 If you make it, try next time to extend the time delay.
 If it happens that you give in to a temptation, at least take responsibility and do it with full awareness to maintain some control.

-- Challenge those thoughts that encourage your desire (e.g. ‘I need a cigarette to calm down… Is it true?
+- Challenge thoughts that encourage your desire (e.g. ‘I need a cigarette to calm down… Is it true?
 What else can really help me to calm down?’)

-(1) See Goleman, D. (1995) Emotional Intelligence.
+[i] See Goleman, D. (1995) Emotional Intelligence.
 London: Bloomsbury, p.80-83.